 geom_spatvector(fill = NA) +

-# Change crs and datum (for relabeling graticules)
+# Change the CRS and datum (useful for relabeling graticules).

 coord_sf(crs = 3857, datum = 3857)